zaphod-42/jsByte/README.md

 ### Other Casting Methods

-This library also add a method to both the String and Number data types called `toByte(base size)`
+This library also add a method to both the String and Number data types called `toByte(base, size)`